qRe0/algorithms_and_data_structures/Trees/README.md

-## Использованные алгоритмы
+##Algorithms used

-- Основные понятия о деревьх
+- Basic concepts about trees
-- Рекурсия
+- Recursion